sswam/allemande/doc/nsfw/intro.md

 ## Talking with AIs

 Address AIs by name to get their attention, with a capital letter or @ sign.
+When first talking to a new character in the chat, you must use an @ sign.

 Lori is a good one to start with.
 She has meta-powers of many other agents combined!

-> hey Ally, you're looking fine, girl!
+> hey @Ally, you're looking fine, girl!
 > Can you help run a sexy photoshoot, @lori?
-> Xilu, please draw a nude guy or lady!
+> @Xilu, please draw a nude guy or lady!
-> Do you know any brunettes who might be up for sexy role-play, Shiksa?
+> Do you know any brunettes who might be up for sexy role-play, @Shiksa?

 Send an empty message to continue AI conversations, this called a "poke".